gtech-mulearn/Top-100-Coders/profile/aryanc@mulearn.md

 #### Thoughts on Kerala's Tech Ecosystem:

 - Kerala has many a numerous, vibrant students which are been enlighted during last few years.
 There can be a exponential growth in Kerala's Tech Ecosystem.

+#### History of Open Source Contributions

+- At present I have'nt contributed to any open source, but soon I will engage in contributions.

+#### History of Community Engagement:

+- Active member IEDC, it enhanced me to connect with technical communities in various other collages.
+- Also a execom meber of MuLearn in campus.
+- Member of ISTE, looking forward for oppurtinities.

+#### Highly Visible Technical Content:

+- Has'nt done any technical content.

 #### Competitive Website Profiles: